ysyk2021/the-lifelong-learner-s-playbook-strategies-for-personal-and-professional-development/src/chapter-9-2.md

-Chapter: Setting Goals for Personal Growth through Lifelong Learning
+Setting Goals for Personal Growth through Lifelong Learning
 ====================================================================

 In this chapter, we delve into the importance of setting goals for personal growth and how lifelong learning can be used as a powerful tool to achieve these goals.
 Setting clear and meaningful goals provides individuals with direction, focus, and motivation on their journey of personal growth.
 Let's explore strategies for setting goals and utilizing lifelong learning to foster personal development.